prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 title: Customizing Prezet Frontmatter
 date: 2024-05-09
 category: Customization
-excerpt: 'This post explains how to customize the frontmatter in Prezet.'
+excerpt: This post explains how to customize the frontmatter in Prezet.
+image: /prezet/img/ogimages/customize-frontmatter.webp
 ---

 Prezet makes it easy to customize the frontmatter of your markdown files.
 To learn more about how Prezet uses frontmatter data, see this article: [Frontmatter Data](content/frontmatter).